jeyabalajis/aws-certified-sa-pro-notes/docs/disaster_recovery/disaster_recovery.md

 > **Your backup strategy must include testing your backups.**

+> The backup and recovery strategy is considered the least efficient for RTO.
+However, you can use AWS resources like Amazon EventBridge to build serverless automation, which will reduce RTO by improving detection and recovery.

 ## AWS DRS

 - Set up AWS Elastic Disaster Recovery on your source servers to initiate secure data replication.